 White, sandy beaches, hiking trails, food—Montauk is one of the best day trips to take from NYC by train!
 Here you’ll find historic sites such as the Montauk Point Lighthouse which boasts great views of the Atlantic Ocean, the Camp Hero State Park, which is surrounded by wildlife and maritime forests, and many others.

 Whether you like sports, food, or sightseeing, Montauk is a destination that’s so easy to love!
-If you think a day trip isn’t enough, you can rent a vacation home to stay in!
+If you think taking a day trip isn’t enough, you can rent a vacation home to stay in!

 New York Vacation Rental Home in Montauk – Listing #896